kgx/control-hub-api-examples/create-job-for-pipeline/README.md

 # Generating a Job for the latest version of a Pipeline

-This example retrieves the latest commit (i.e. version) of a given pipeline, including its labels and runtime parameter values, and creates a Job with the same labels and runtime parameter values.
-As you may or may not want to automatically propagate all labels and runtime parameters;
+This example retrieves the latest commit (i.e. version) of a given pipeline, and verifies it for best practices.
+Only one best practice is implemented right now (adding descriptive labels)
-this example is intended only as a starting point to demonstrate the API.

 ## Prerequisites